sandyathomas/nylas-tech-writer-take-home/README.md

 The take-home consists of 2 parts:

 * Writing sample
-* API exercise; Nylas is an API company ,after all.
+* API exercise;  Nylas is an API company, after all.

 ## Writing Sample